ayushjain141/STM32F4_projects/apps/arm_cortex_m4_assembly_test/README.md

 ### Test Case Example(CE):<br>
 # ARM cortex M4 assembly test on STM32F407

 The CE contains a test assembly code which has several instructions and directives used in it.
 The code has few instructions for purpose of testing only.
+Instructions related to **function calls** and **stack operations** are also tested in the example.
+The source code is in the file _asm_test.s_.
+The **project references** are mentioned in the source file at it's end in the section `Refererences`.

 Upon step-by-step debugging of the running code in STM32, we can observe the states of CPU registers.